You are considered a partner in construction if:

 - Add this figure to your employees’ gross wages (if applicable) for the reporting period.
 This figure represents your insurable earnings.

-- Multiply your insurable earnings by the premium rate assigned to the type of work you do.
+- Multiply your insurable earnings by the premium rate found on your premium rate statement.

 - Divide this number by 100.
 This will give you your total premium payable for the reporting period.

-- If you have just started your business, you can use (as a minimum) one third (33.3 per cent) of the annual insurable earnings maximum as an estimate for your insurable earnings.
+- If you have just started your business, you can use 33.3 per cent of the annual insurable earnings maximum as an estimate for your insurable earnings.
 You may use this figure and add to it your employees’ gross wages to calculate the insurable earnings.